yshui/runa-adventure/src/variance-p1.md

 I am not trying to show lifetime parameter is absolutely not workable, I just want to say it often is an unexpected trap for new comers.
 Plus, there are other ways this invariance can be annoying.)

 I ended up not needing such a trait at all, but I think this is a really good example why having lifetime parameter on a trait might not be a very good idea.
 In fact, most of the traits in `std` doesn't have an explicit lifetime parameter.
 There are cases where the use of a lifetime parameter can be justified, `serde::de::Deserialize` is such an example.
 But in general, you probably should think twice before using it.

+**Updates:**

+- 2023-Mar-05: Fixed an inaccuracy in the explanation of the error.
+Thanks to [this awesome explanation](https://users.rust-lang.org/t/nll-vs-dropglue-lifetime-parameters-on-traits/90346) by Daniel H-M.